Dental Assisting Technology

 - Assist with intra and extraoral examinations, identify and apply concepts of dental terminology, record patient medical and dental history.

 - Identify and apply the concepts of dental ethics and professional communication in relation to the dental team and patients

 - Have the knowledge to schedule patients for various treatments, maintain a recall system, order and maintain supplies, complete patient insurance forms, make financial arrangements, and utilize basic dental software

 - Expose, develop, mount and evaluate radiographs including conventional, digital, and panoramic radiographic images while using proper safety precautions

 The dental assisting technology program prepares students for entry-level work in the dental profession.
 Students who graduate from this program may gain employment as general chairside dental assistants, dental hygiene assistants, or as dental assistants in specialty offices.
 Graduates of the program are eligible to take the Dental Assisting National Board (DANB) examination to become a Certified Dental Assistant.

-Experienced dental Assistants in the State of Montana earn approximately $20.00 per hour according to a 2016 salary survey conducted by DANB.
+Experienced dental assistants in the State of Montana earn approximately $20.00 per hour according to a 2018 salary survey conducted by DANB.
 Entry-level jobs in the profession range from $13 -$15 per hour starting pay.
 Students who complete this program have found employment with local and regional dentists, in Indian Health Service facilities across the nation, have returned to school for additional dental training, or have received degrees in related professions such as nursing, environmental science, or social work.

 Policies and procedures have been developed related to bloodborne and infectious disease.
 These policies, which may be obtained from the department, are available to applicants for admission and patients.